AnonSar/fit3143-notes/notes/10-concurrency-control.md

 * Each transaction Ti is assigned a timestamp TS(Ti) at the beginning of the validation phase

 ### Validation Conditions
-* For every pair of transactions Ti, Tj, such that TS(Ti) < TS(Tj), one of the following conditions must hold:
+* In order to check for conflict between two transactions, every pair of transactions Ti, Tj, such that TS(Ti) < TS(Tj), one of the following validation conditions must hold:
 	* Ti completes (all three phases) before Tj begins
 	* Ti completes before Tj starts its write phase, and Ti does not write any object read by Tj
 	* Ti completes the read phase before Tj completes its Read phase and Ti does not write any object that is either read or written by Tj